What's on the site and how it works

 Where else is legislation available from?

 See the Parliamentary Counsel Office website for other sources of online legislation.
-In particular, early Acts (including repealed Acts) are available from the New Zealand Acts 1841–2007 As Enacted Collection.
+In particular, Acts enacted before 2008 (including repealed Acts) are available from the New Zealand Acts 1841–2007 As Enacted Collection.

 You can buy official printed copies of legislation from Legislation Direct and from selected bookshops—see Buy online.
 Official printed legislation is also available from some public libraries.

-For Deemed Regulations, see the Deemed Regulation's information page for where to obtain copies.
+For Other Instruments, see the Other Instrument's information page for where to obtain copies.

 How up to date is this website?